Make your own Super Easy DIY Sit And Spin Toy from store-bought wood rounds and lazy Susan hardware. I LOVE this project!

 The steps are below.
 But if any of them are confusing, try watching this video.

 You’ll spend about $45 on the wood rounds, flanges, pipe, and Lazy Susan.
 Not bad to get your own custom Sit and Spin.

-Time to Make this Easy DIY Kids Sit & Spin Toy
+Time to Make a Homemade Sit and Spin

 The time here will mainly be in dry times for stain, paint, and polyurethane.
 Otherwise, you can easily assemble this in 1 hour, due to the simple flange and pipe design.